rschroll/rmcl/README.md

 The reMarkable cloud requires two tokens: The *device token* identifies your device and needs only to be set once.
-The *user token* is used on most requests, and should be updated occasionally.  rmcl automatically renews the user token each time it is run.
+The *user token* is used on most requests, and should be updated occasionally.  rmcl automatically renews the user token once a day, or when it receives an authentication error from the API.

 Getting the device token requires user interaction the first time a program is run.
 If rmcl detects that it is being run interactively, it